drscotthawley/ml-audio-start/README.md

 ### Other DIY Audio Dataset Tricks

-Depending on your application, you might be able to get away with using *samples* produced by virtual instruments (i.e. MIDI).
+* Depending on your application, you might be able to get away with using *samples* produced by virtual instruments (i.e. MIDI).
+* If you don't have a lot of labels or targets, you can still pretrain your represenations & weights using autoregressive predictions (even for different audio domains) -- this amounts to doing your own Transfer Learning even without a pretrained model.
+(This strategy was used by FastAI's text language model system "ULMFit")

 ### Cleaning Audio Datasets?
 With images, you can quickly look at many of them almost at once.